 Yes, the program has a private investment consultant that provides input and feedback about investments to the Board.

-A Target Retirement Fund is designed to help manage investment risk and is based on two factors: an investor’s current age and estimated retirement date.
-This type of fund is composed of a mix of investments—stocks, bonds, and cash equivalents—that evolve over time to focus on growth for younger investors and to help preserve savings as investors get closer to retirement age.
+A Target Date Retirement Fund is designed to help manage investment risk and is based on two factors: an investor’s current age and estimated retirement date.
+This type of fund is composed of a mix of investments—stocks, bonds, and cash equivalents—that evolve over time to focus on growth for younger participants and to help preserve savings as participants get closer to retirement age.

-The Illinois Secure Choice Board is responsible for making decisions about the investments options available to participants of the program.
+The Illinois Secure Choice Board is responsible for making decisions about the investment options available to participants of the program.

 For the most part, the funds offered through Illinois Secure Choice use passive management.